How to define the Economic Order Quantity. Success story retail

 - Optimize the personnel’s working time by means of automating the working processes with the stock and orders.

-All the main categories of goods, except the group from the Fresh-segment were included to the ABM system of stock management during the project.
+All the main categories of goods, except the group from the Fresh-segment were included to the ABM system of Inventory during the project.
 At present, 332 suppliers and near 108 000 product positions are monitored by the system.

 System places automatically from 150 to 200 orders every day to the central warehouse depending on the agreed schedule of orders, as well as from 500 to 1000 orders to the outside suppliers, whereby near the third part of these orders (28 %) are sent to the suppliers without participation of a manager, while the rest of the orders are corrected less than to 20 %.

 A separate level of surplus (buffer) is determined for each SKU at each storing location during the connection.
 This buffer is estimated on the basis of consumption from this element and from the delivery schedule.
 After several cycles, the system changes the buffers automatically (or after manager’s approval) due to the actual consumption (not forecasted).
 This mechanism is called the Dynamic Buffer Management (DBM) and is one of the main tools in the inventory management based on the TOC methods.
 The economic order quantity is visible in the diagram.